-A: All the new residence halls have basically the same layout, except for Residence Hall A, which houses the University Honors program and Carter Hall (F), which houses the Student Health Center, Counseling Center and Multi-Cultural Center.
-Halls B, C, Johnson (D) and E surround the Student Center and Halls A and Carter Hall (F) are across the street from the Student Center.
+A: All the new residence halls have basically the same layout, except for Smith Hall, which houses the University Honors program and Carter Hall, which houses the Student Health Center, Counseling Center and Multi-Cultural Center.
+Halls B, Guesman, Johnson and E surround the Student Center and Halls A and Carter Hall are across the street from the Student Center.
 Many new students do not express a hall preference unless they are in the Honors program and wish to live in Honors housing, they know someone who lives in a particular hall, or they believe a certain hall is closer to a building where they have many classes.
 The services, staff and amenities are the same in all of the halls.
 See "Room and Board Fees-Suite Descriptions" page link for descriptions.

 Q: Will I get my choice of suite?

 A: Housing assignments are completed based on the date we receive your signed contract and application/service fee.
 Those students who complete their contract and turn in their fee earlier stand a better chance of receiving a suite type in their top several choices, but we can make no guarantees.

 Q: I have a condition that requires a particular type of housing or special accommodation.
 How do I make sure my needs are met?